 Issue 575 Spring 2020

-SPUR is hard at work developing policies to address the current crisis.
+SPUR is hard at work developing policies to address the COVID-19 crisis

 SPUR was founded over 100 years ago to help San Francisco rebuild after the 1906 earthquake.
 Now, as then, SPUR’s job is to help the region recover from a crisis and emerge more resilient, more sustainable, more equitable and more prosperous.
 We are calling this work Rising Together.